-Depending on your financial support each summer, you will register for GRSC-802 or NSCI 790.
+In the summer, you will register for GRSC-802 or NSCI 790 depending on your financial support.
 GRSC-802 is a 0-unit course that allows students to maintain access to the Student Health Center during the summer.

-First-year students will meet with NGP Director (Ruth Wood) or Associate Director (John Monterosso) for advice on course enrollment and rotations.
-Students in year 02 and beyond should consult their NGP faculty mentor for advice on course enrollment.
-The NGP Administration will have the final approval of all courses, including the ones offered by other departments, each semester.
+First-year students will meet with the NGP Director or Associate Director for advice on course enrollment and rotations.
+Students in year 02 and beyond should consult their mentor for advice on course enrollment.

+The NGP Administration has the final approval of all courses, including those offered by other departments, each semester.

 Please be aware of registration deadlines.
-Note that students should not exceed registering for 12 units in any semester, as students will be financially responsible for any additional units.
-Announcements and reminders will be sent to all students regarding semester registration procedures and deadlines.
-The student is responsible for following all deadlines and instructions outlined within the correspondence.
+Students should not exceed registering for 12 units in any semester, as students will be financially responsible for any additional units.
+Announcements and reminders will be sent regarding registration procedures and deadlines.
+Students are responsible for following all deadlines and instructions.